Shape of Training review

-The Shape of Training was a review of postgraduate medical education and training in the United Kingdom, which reported in 2013.
+The Shape of Training was an independent review of postgraduate medical education and training in the United Kingdom, which reported in 2013.
 The review was undertaken to consider workforce issues, such as the balance between specialisation and generalism in medicine.
 The review was supported by a range of organisations concerned with medical education and had an independent chair, Professor Sir David Greenaway.

 Background

 In 2005, Modernising Medical Careers (MMC) had launched, introducing a new style of specialist training across the UK.
 The independent inquiry into these changes led by John Tooke in 2007 had commented on some of the issues.
 In 2011, Medical Education England (MEE) scoped themes that could be considered as part of further restructuring of medical training.

 The relative lack of generalist training had been highlighted by another advisory group, the NHS Future Forum, who pointed towards the review that would follow.

 The review

 The Independent Review of the Shape of Medical Training was launched in March 2012 with economist David Greenaway, Vice-Chancellor of The University of Nottingham, appointed as the chair.

 The review was jointly sponsored by Academy of Medical Royal Colleges (AoMRC), The Conference of Postgraduate Medical Deans of the UK (COPMeD), the General Medical Council (GMC), Health Education England (HEE), the Medical Schools Council (MSC), NHS Scotland, NHS Wales and Northern Ireland Department of Health, Social Services and Public Safety.
 Greenaway met with representatives of these organisations on 22 March 2012 and the terms of reference were agreed.

 Twelve people were selected to be part of an advisory group, which had the opportunity to consider written and oral submissions from stakeholders, research evidence, site visits, feedback from focus groups and other events.
 The GMC provided the secretariat.

 The initial intention was for the review to report by June 2013.
 A report was published in October 2013.